tkoz0/krazydad.com-puzzle-scraping/README.md

 the empty cell since 0-9 and a-f are used as the 16 symbols for the puzzles.
 The 4 difficulties in ascending order are IM (intermediate), CH (challenging), TF (tough), ST (super tough).

+All are verified as having exactly 1 solution with the solver code in the parsing program.
+This took about 12 hours on a Xeon X5570.